Top 10 hardest real estate exams by state, ranked by licensing burden

 The full picture: education hours vs. cost vs. pass rate

-For comparison, the easiest states require 40 hours of education, charge under $400 total, and have pass rates above 70%.
-States like Vermont, Massachusetts, and Michigan fall into that category.
+For comparison, the easiest states can require as little as 40 hours of education and charge far less than the hard-state paths above.
+States like Vermont, Massachusetts, and Michigan fall into that lighter-burden category, depending on the exact license type and fee stack.

 What this means if you’re transferring